 Rural Veterinary Students Scholarship

-This scholarship was made possible by the generous support of Dr Bill and Ms Jenny Riches and several other members of the Veterinary Science alumni.
+The Rural Veterinary Students Scholarship was made possible by the generous support of Dr Bill and Ms Jenny Riches, as well as several other members of the Veterinary Science alumni.

 Duration: payment each semester for the standard duration of the course.